 Periodic burning of emergent marshes may benefit some marsh birds (Conway et al. 2010) and several refuges are involved with local studies examining the effects of fire on marsh birds.
-Hence, record the date of the last burn or any other major disturbance event or management action that could alter marsh bird abundance or habitat structure.
+Hence, record the date of the last burn or any other major disturbance event or management action that could alter marsh bird abundance or habitat structure (see SOP #5 for where and how to record disturbance).
 Record the month and year of the last flood, wild or prescribed fire, hurricane, monsoon, tornado, or other major disturbance that occurred in the 100m area surrounding each survey point.
-Record these dates for each survey point, once per year (or more often if a natural disturbance occurs between 2 visits to a point during the same year).
-If all you know is that the area surrounding a particular survey point hasn't been disturbed or burned in the past x years, then record >x years at that point.
+Record these dates for each survey point, once per year or more often if a natural disturbance occurs between 2 visits to a point during the same year (see Date entry, verification and editing in SOP #3 for when to enter these data).
+If all you know is that the area surrounding a particular survey point hasn't been disturbed or burned in the past x years, then record >x years for that point.
 This information will allow analysts to evaluate the effects of fire and other natural disturbances or management actions on marsh bird abundance at a large (continental) spatial scale with the pooled data.
 The data produced will supplement more detailed studies evaluating the effects of fire being conducted on specific refuges and will help produce management recommendations regarding the usefulness of fire as a tool for managing marsh bird populations.
 This information will also help managers assess marsh bird vulnerability to increases in the frequency and severity of storms associated with climate change.